-This 17th century building was designed by the prominent contemporary architect Lorenzo Gafa of Vittoriosa.
-The building, originally called Palazzo Salvatore, was initiated around 1675 as a private Summer residence for the Italian Knight and Prior of Capua Fra Giovanni Bichi, who happened to be the nephew of Pope Alexander VII.
-The plague, which dominated the islands in 1676 took his life before he could enjoy the fruits of his labour.
-It is believed he was buried in the nearby chapel of Our Saviour, which he built himself also on designs of Gafa'.
+This 17th-century building was designed by the prominent contemporary architect Lorenzo Gafà of Vittoriosa.
+The building, originally called Palazzo Salvatore, was initiated around 1675 as a private summer residence for the Italian Knight and Prior of Capua, Fra Giovanni Bichi, who happened to be the nephew of Pope Alexander VII.
+The plague, which dominated the islands in 1676, took his life before he could enjoy the fruits of his labour.
+It is believed he was buried in the nearby chapel of Our Saviour, which he built himself, also on designs by Gafà.
 The chapel is located at the tip of the San Salvatore Peninsula, and was built in 1651, a couple of decades before the villa.
-His nephew Fra Mario Bichi, also a Knight of St. John, was the first to enjoy the residence's splendid views and surrounding gardens over Salvatore Hill, while having added a staircase to facilitate access to guests coming directly from their ship onto his residence.
-After his demise, the villa was acquired by Bailiff Fra Giovanni Sigismondo Count of Schaesberg, until 1718, after which it was occupied by another Bichi, the nephew of Mario, also a Knight by the name of Fra Giovanni Bichi, faithful to his ancestor.
+His nephew Fra Mario Bichi, also a Knight of St. John, was the first to enjoy the residence's splendid views and surrounding gardens over Salvatore Hill, and also added a staircase to facilitate access to guests coming directly from their ship into his residence.
+After his demise, the villa was acquired by Bailiff Fra Giovanni Sigismondo Count of Schaesberg until 1718, after which it was occupied by another Bichi, the nephew of Mario, also a Knight by the name of Fra Giovanni Bichi, faithful to his ancestor.
 By the time of his death in 1740, the estate had become known as Villa Bichi.

-The Zymotic Block The activity centre on two floors was the Infectious Diseases Unit, built in 1903.
-The architecture on the East and West wings is typically Doric, with columns on the façade and high ceilings.
+The Zymotic Block The activity centre on two floors used to be the Infectious Diseases Unit, built in 1903.
+The architecture on the east and west wings is typically Doric, with columns on the façade and high ceilings.